 Whether you’re looking forward to spending an evening carving jack-o-lanterns, making your favorite pumpkin recipes, or creating a unique seasonal display, fall wouldn’t really feel the same without at least one pumpkin-centered activity.

-To find that perfect pumpkin, there are a variety of pumpkin patches in the mountains of North Carolina.
+To find that perfect pumpkin, there are a variety of pumpkin patches in North Carolina.

 Many of them also offer fun games, challenging corn mazes, hayrides, apple picking, and other farm activities to add to your experience.